Doreen Lawrence: Recognition

 On 27 July 2012, Lawrence took part in the 2012 Summer Olympics opening ceremony, holding the Olympic flag with seven others.

-In October 2012, she received a Lifetime Achievement Award at the 14th Pride of Britain Awards.
+In October 2012, Lawrence received a Lifetime Achievement Award at the 14th Pride of Britain Awards.

-In April 2014, she was named as Britain's most influential woman in the BBC Radio 4's Woman's Hour Power List 2014.
+In April 2014, Lawrence was named as Britain's most influential woman in the BBC Radio 4's Woman's Hour Power List 2014.

 In May 2014, Lawrence was awarded the Grassroot Diplomat Initiative Award under the Social Driver category for her extensive work with the Stephen Lawrence Charitable Trust.

 Lawrence was elevated to the peerage as a life peer on 6 September 2013, as Baroness Lawrence of Clarendon, of Clarendon in the Commonwealth Realm of Jamaica; the honour is rare for being designated after a location in a Commonwealth realm outside the United Kingdom.
 She sits on the Labour benches in the House of Lords as a working peer.

-She has been awarded honorary doctorates from the University of Cambridge, the Open University, the University of West London, and The University of Law.
+Lawrence has been awarded honorary doctorates from the University of Cambridge, the Open University, the University of West London, and The University of Law.
 She served as Chancellor of De Montfort University, Leicester, from 2016 to 2020.
 She is an Honorary Fellow of Murray Edwards College, Cambridge.

 Lawrence was the guest "castaway" on BBC Radio 4's Desert Island Discs on 10 June 2012.

-Chris Ofili's 1998 painting No Woman No Cry is a portrait of Doreen Lawrence crying; in each tear is an image of her son Stephen.
+Chris Ofili's 1998 painting No Woman No Cry is a portrait of Lawrence crying; in each tear is an image of her son Stephen.
 It was part of Ofili's Turner Prize exhibition, and now hangs in the Tate Gallery.

 In popular culture

-In 1999, she was portrayed by actress Marianne Jean-Baptiste in the ITV docudrama The Murder of Stephen Lawrence.
+In 1999, Lawrence was portrayed by actress Marianne Jean-Baptiste in the ITV docudrama The Murder of Stephen Lawrence.
 In 2000, Lawrence was featured in a double portrait exhibited at the Stephen Lawrence Gallery in Greenwich, London.

 Sons of Kemet dedicated the album Your Queen Is a Reptile to Lawrence among others.